Atlas Network: Financials

 As a non-governmental 501(c)(3) organization, Atlas Network receives donations from foundations, individuals, and corporations, but not government funding.
 In April 2025, ABC News Australia reported that Atlas Network donors "believe individuals should be empowered to prosper and the state should play a small role."

 Atlas Network has received funding from the Charles Koch Foundation and the Charles Koch Institute.
 Other donors include Donors Trust, Lynde and Harry Bradley Foundation, the John Templeton Foundation, and the Lilly Endowment.

 Research by the activist website DeSmog said Atlas Network had received millions of dollars from Koch-affiliated groups, the ExxonMobil Foundation, and the Sarah Scaife Foundation.
 As of 2005, Atlas Network had received $440,000 from ExxonMobil itself.
 In 2023, Atlas Network said it had received no funding from oil and gas companies "for nearly 15 years," and reaffirmed this claim in April 2025.

 Of Atlas Network partners, 57 percent in the U.S. received funding from the tobacco industry between 1990 and 2000.
 Atlas Network said that corporate funding accounted for less than 2% of its total donations in 2020.
 National Review said in 2021 that "fossil-fuel and tobacco interests" provided less than 1% of Atlas Network's funding over two decades, versus 98% from individuals and foundations.

 As of 2020, Atlas Network had assets of $13,849,965.
 In 2023, the group received over $28 million from donors and gave out more than $7.6 million in grants to its partners.

 Partners

-Notable partners of Atlas Network include think tanks such as the Institute of Economic Affairs in the United Kingdom; the Cato Institute, Manhattan Institute, Pacific Research Institute, and Acton Institute in the United States; the Fraser Institute, Macdonald–Laurier Institute, Canadian Taxpayers Federation, the Montreal Economic Institute, and Second Street in Canada; the Centre for Independent Studies in Australia; and the New Zealand Taxpayers' Union.
+Notable partners of Atlas Network include think tanks such as the Institute of Economic Affairs in the United Kingdom; the Cato Institute, Manhattan Institute, Pacific Research Institute, the Heartland Institute, the Goldwater Institute, and Acton Institute in the United States; the Fraser Institute, Macdonald–Laurier Institute, Canadian Taxpayers Federation, the Montreal Economic Institute, the American Legislative Exchange Council, and Second Street in Canada; the Centre for Independent Studies in Australia; and the New Zealand Taxpayers' Union.
 The Heritage Foundation was a member until 2020.